-- The development will have access from the new internal network of subdivision streets.
-These streets will connect Gray Road and Cook Road, public paved roads. - Per Section 911.M.5.a.6 (pg 9-58) access drive standards for condominium subdivisions shall meet the major private road standard (right-of-way width is not applicable). - Sight distance in each direction for the proposed street on the existing public streets should be shown on the Preliminary Plan. - Section 911.M.3.d states that streetlights may be required at intersections with existing public streets.
+• The development will have access from the new internal network of subdivision streets.
+These streets will connect Gray Road and Cook Road, public paved roads.

+- Per Section 911.M.5.a.6 (pg 9-58) access drive standards for condominium subdivisions shall meet the major private road standard (right-of-way width is not applicable). - Sight distance in each direction for the proposed street on the existing public streets should be shown on the Preliminary Plan. - Section 911.M.3.d states that streetlights may be required at intersections with existing public streets.
 The Town of Windham Streetlight Policy, adopted June 25, 2013, states that streetlights should be at intersection with private roads that serve more than 10 units. - The preliminary plan dated November 19, 2018 shows streetlight at the intersections of Cook Road and Gray Road and at the dead ends of the proposed subdivision streets.
-Section 911.M.3.d states that additional streetlights beyond at the intersections with public streets shall be discouraged to avoid excessive light pollution. - Based on the distance to uses that would generate pedestrian trips, sidewalks are not required. - The sketch plan shows the roads with a 4 foot wide paved shoulder for pedestrian access as well as a 4 foot wide bituminous sidewalk in front of Units 1-20.
+Section 911.M.3.d states that additional streetlights beyond at the intersections with public streets shall be discouraged to avoid excessive light pollution. - The revised preliminary plan dated December 31, 2018 shows streetlights at the intersections of Cook Road and Gray Road. - Based on the distance to uses that would generate pedestrian trips, sidewalks are not required. - The sketch plan shows the roads with a 4 foot wide paved shoulder for pedestrian access as well as a 4 foot wide bituminous sidewalk in front of Units 1-20.
 At the Development Team Meeting on October 1, 2018 Project Engineer Larry Bastian stated that the sidewalk would be removed from the plan to reduce the amount of impervious area on the site. - The preliminary plan shows seven (7) 9'x18' parking spaces for the 1,040 square foot club house.
 The ordinance does not have a minimum number of spaces required but the applicant shall demonstrate that the number of spaces provided onsite will meet the needs of the proposed use.
-The ordinance requires that 30% of the spaces are 10'x20'. - A traffic impact analysis is required for subdivisions projected to generate more than 140 vehicle trips per day and should be submitted with the Preliminary Plan. - The November 19, 2018 preliminary plan submission states that the based on the ITE Trip Generation Manual this development will result in approximately 3 trips during the AM peak hour and approximately 5 trips during the PM peak hour.
-The total number daily trips should be provided.

-- Road profiles, shown on Sheets C-4.0 and C-4.1, and typical road sections at wetland crossings and outside wetland crossings, shown on Sheet C-5.0, prepared by Terradyn Consultants LLC, dated November 19, 2018, was submitted as part of the Preliminary Plan. - The road cross sections propose a 12' travel lane with a 3' gravel shoulder and a 10' travel lane with a 4' paved shoulder on the curbed side. - The proposed cross section exceeds the required Major Private Road standard of 10' travel lanes, 2' paved shoulders, and 2' secondary gravel shoulder without curb.
-The standard private road note should be added to the plan. - In an email dated November 30, 2018, Town Engineer Jon Earle P.E., stated that the provided peak hour trip generation seems low and asked for clarification that the project does not required a traffic impact analysis.
-He also asked that sight distances at the intersection on Cook Road and Gray Road be provided.
+The ordinance requires that 30% of the spaces are 10'x20'. - The December 31, 2018 revised plan shows three (3) 10'x20' parking spaces at the clubhouse in addition to six (6) 9'x18' parking spaces.
+Any additional parking for clubhouse activities could be accommodated with on-street parking. - A traffic impact analysis is required for subdivisions projected to generate more than 140 vehicle trips per day and should be submitted with the Preliminary Plan.
+The applicant requested a waiver from this submission requirement in the submission dated January 2, 2019. - The November 19, 2018 preliminary plan submission states that the based on the ITE Trip Generation Manual this development will result in approximately 3 trips during the AM peak hour and approximately 5 trips during the PM peak hour.
+The total number daily trips should be provided. - The January 2, 2019 preliminary plan submission states that the development will generate 158 total daily trips, 18 AM trips, and 16 PM trips. - Road profiles, shown on Sheets C-4.0 and C-4.1, and typical road sections at wetland crossings and outside wetland crossings, shown on Sheet C-5.0, prepared by Terradyn Consultants LLC, dated November 19, 2018, was submitted as part of the Preliminary Plan. - The road cross sections propose a 12' travel lane with a 3' gravel shoulder and a 10' travel lane with a 4' paved shoulder on the curbed side. - The proposed cross section exceeds the required Major Private Road standard of 10' travel lanes, 2' paved shoulders, and 2' secondary gravel shoulder without curb.
+The standard private road note should be added to the plan.